 At Participate Learning, we believe that our ambassador teachers are among the very best educators around the globe.
 They travel from all corners to take part in meaningful exchanges and open the world to their classrooms in the United States.
 By acting as ambassadors of their culture and heritage, they are exposing students to new perspectives, which strengthens skills such as empathy, understanding, problem-solving, and cross-cultural communication.

-Our ambassadors leave a lasting impact by developing students into global citizens who have the knowledge and resources to think globally and act locally, creating positive change in their communities.
-Kaylee Dos Santos is a second-year ambassador who is originally from Johannesburg, South Africa.
+Our ambassador teachers leave a lasting impact by developing students into global leaders who have the knowledge and resources to think globally and act locally, creating positive change in their communities.
+Kaylee Dos Santos is a second-year ambassador teacher who is originally from Johannesburg, South Africa.
 She is currently teaching kindergarten at Cliffdale Elementary School in Cumberland County, North Carolina.
 Read on to learn more about Kaylee’s story.

 What’s the most interesting place you have traveled to and why?

 Thailand is the most interesting place I’ve traveled to—the people are incredibly humble and friendly, and the culture is very intriguing.
 In terms of future travels, I would also love to go visit Greece.
 It has been on my travel bucket list for a while.

 What’s one thing you wish people knew about your home country?